Chapter 6A — The Pattern of Living: Renewal of Home

 Home as Renewal

 It is this rhythm of departure and return that makes home so powerful.
-Each time we come back, we are different—not because the place has changed, but because we have.
+Each time we come back, we are different— not because the place has changed, but because we have.

-Home is all of these things—a sanctuary for healing, a canvas for self-expression, and a forge for strength.
-It reminds us that no matter how far we travel or how much we change, there is always a place where we can return to ourselves.
+Home is sanctuary for healing, a canvas for self-expression, and a forge for strength.
+It whispers that no matter how far we travel

 Because in truth: You were never far from it.